PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-08-25-update-on-obsidian.md

 > 📝 Check out my [CSS snippets]({% post_url 2022-03-14-obsidian-css%}) as well.

 ## What I put in Obsidian
 Everything.
-Currently I have 5 sections, "META", "Life", "IT", "Hobbies" and "Objects".
+Currently I have 5 sections, META, Life, IT, Hobbies, and Objects.
 Some people would break this out into multiple vaults, but I am leveraging [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to break some things out for use in other places.

+My work vault contains Meta, Documentation, IT, Projects, Tickets, and Issues.

 ### Meta
 My META section holds my "periodics" which would be Daily, Weekly, Monthly, etc notes, I really only do Daily though.
 I have a dream to use Weekly, Monthly, Quarterly, and Yearly notes more to summarize my life and work for reflection and personal improvement.
 I also keep my Templates and master Project files in META.